segFaultCity/ZephyrGroup3/ZephyrGroup3.md

 #Set Zephyr Variant\
 `export ZEPHYR_TOOLCHAIN_VARIANT=gnuarmemb`

-#CMake a board of your choosing…I use reel_board here (The board MUST be compatible with the toolchain we just downloaded…or else you will get an error when running this command):\
+#CMake a board of your choosing…I use reel_board here (The board MUST be compatible with the toolchain we just downloaded…or else you will get an error when running this command):
-`cmake -GNinja -DBOARD=reel_board ..`
+`cmake -GNinja -DBOARD=qemu_cortex_m3 ..`

 #Finally, run the ninja command\
-`ninja`
+`ninja run`

 ## Functional Requirements